 But the truth is, the exercise often isn’t the most effective for women.
 First, sit ups only hit one area of the abdominal muscles—the 6-pack—and leave the obliques and lower abs out of the picture.
 (And as we already learned, that’s not great for sculpting a well-developed core from all angles.)
 Second, the exercise can put a lot of strain on the neck, back, and spine if not done properly.
 The move can put unnecessary pressure on the hip flexors, too—an area P.volve tries to pay close attention to.

-There are more better, more efficient ways to hit these muscles that require no crunching whatsoever.
+There are more better, more efficient ways to hit these muscles that require no crunching whatsoever such as this 10 minute ab workout.
 Our suggested core strengthening exercises don’t only engage the entire stomach, but they work to tone specific areas like the obliques and lower abs especially when paired with standing ab exercises.
 Each uses the p.ball, which is commonly thought of as a butt and thigh-toning tool, but here it acts as the resistance for the entire abdomen.
 And in the process, you still do get a good burn on the rest of the body.

 Micro Knee Tuck